micpan0312/EmbedSys_Sunseeker/docs/report.md

   Figure 3: RealSense Viewer showing depth in meters, different gradient of colors indicates different distances
 </p>

 * **Combine Object Detection and Distance Measurement:** With both the object identification and distance measurement in place, objects in the robot’s vision would be boxed and detected; at the same time, the coordinates of the four corners of the object would be marked to measure the depth from RealSense to that of the center.
-In figure 4, it is clearly shown that objects on the desk are detected with the correct identification with precise distance measurements, even the toilet further away in the background is as well recognized and measured in distance.
+In figure 4, it is clearly shown that objects on the desk are detected with the correct identification with precise distance measurements, even the toilet further away in the background is as well recognized and measured in distance [10].
 A serial communication between the Raspberry Pi and Arduino is essential to receive window requests and transmit the processed distance from and to one another.
 Two outputs would be transmitted for our final step of determining the location of the sun, which will be explained in details in the next section: first, the distance from the RealSense depth camera to the center of the window, and second, the absolute distance from the camera to the window.

 <p align="center">
   <img src="media/object_id&dist.png" width="450" />